-Storage paths, WAL, HNSW shape, scheduler intervals, cluster mode CLI flags, replication, and blob backends.
+Storage paths, WAL, HNSW shape, scheduler intervals, blob backends, cold backups, and the experimental cluster mode.

 Storage & Cluster